alanmimms/jurassic-20/STATUS.md

 * At `CRA-LOC` 0143 comment says AR should have 77,,777776, but my AR has 77,,777777.
-Probably this is something wrong with ALU backplane wiring and related to carry in.
+Probably this is something wrong with ALU backplane wiring related to carry in.

-* Last I checked, I was getting CRAM parity errors.

-* Last I checked, I was getting FM parity errors.
-I think I solved the FM parity errors by setting up parity in my `fe_sim.sv` function `loadAC()`, but I have not checked since to see if this is the case.

 ## History of _What I'm Doing Now_